 Susie Cole and Club Presidents Amritpal Singh & Kitty O’Connor are organising a major fundraiser for End Polio Now.
 They need 20 Clubs to send 5 walkers/prancers to participate in the inaugural End Polio Prance in the Park, featuring punks, princes & princesses! at Albert Park Lake on Saturday 17th November

-The multi-facetted port city of Hamburg invites you to the Rotary International Convention from June 1st through June 5th, 2019.
 Use this opportunity to get to know Rotarians from around Germany, Europe and the world!
 Help shape the future of Rotary and become inspired.

-In December 2016 my wife and I visited a village called Aru in Chin State, Myanmar.
 As pinion passengers on motorbikes, we saw glimpses of other villages, all perched like lonely birds on high ridges, lest they be flooded.
 Fortunately, we were there during the dry season.